 Tess’s diet was typical of a Western kind.
 She always skipped breakfast and would drink coffee to keep her hunger at bay until she couldn’t resist food any longer.
 She would then eat larger than necessary portions of whatever she could find.
 Tess also drank and smoked heavily.
 I suspected that all these factors had exhausted Tess’s adrenal glands and contributed to dysbiosis, where the diversity of bacteria in our guts becomes imbalanced through antibiotic use, stress and alcohol abuse.

 The first phase of Tess’s Reinvent programme was to transition towards a whole food diet.
 We eliminated dairy and wheat and focussed on getting into a routine of three meals and two snacks daily.
 Tess had no idea what to eat for breakfast so I provided recipes, ideas and shopping lists.
 We also focussed on sleep hygiene and set boundaries around Tess’s job so that she had adequate time to rest and recover each night.
 Finally, I designed a supplement programme to nourish her adrenal and thyroid glands and rebalance her gut microbiome.

 By our second consultation Tess was feeling much less lethargic and by the third she reported a huge improvement in her skin condition.
 She was sleeping seven or eight hours each night, visiting the gym four or five times a week and never felt tired during the day.
 She decided to stop smoking and drinking too, and took on a 30 day hormone challenge to address her PMT.
 After three months on her Reinvent programme, Tess had lost 4.5 stone and was having regular periods with no pain, water retention or mood swings for the first time in her life.

 Feel better than ever with Reinvent

-Tune into your body using self-diagnostic tools, and discover the step-by-step lifestyle changes that will transform your health in just 12 weeks.
+Tune into your body using self-diagnostic tools, and discover the step-by-step lifestyle changes that will transform your health.